328th Medical Battalion

 The unit crest of the 328th Medical Battalion became the unit designation on February 24, 1926.
 The chevron in the center depicted a snow-covered mountain against a sky colored by the setting sun.
 This represented the unit’s environment at its home bases in Colorado, Arizona, and New Mexico.
 The unit’s motto was on a scroll under the crest.
 The motto was in Latin, "Manus Subitis Avidae," which translates to “Hands eager for the emergency.”

-The Unit Journal for the 328th Medical Battalion is available in the document section.
+The Unit Journal for the 328th Medical Battalion is available here.

-The Morning Reports for the 328th Medical Battalion are available in the document section.
+The Morning Reports for the 328th Medical Battalion are available here.

-Photo Credit: T/4 Clifford Bell, SC 201692- Life-giving blood plasma is given to infantryman wounded on patrol as he is brought from aid station of 103rd Division of 7th U.S. Army to hospital in rear for further treatment on 27 February, 1945.
+Header Photo: T/4 Clifford Bell, SC 201692- Life-giving blood plasma is given to infantryman wounded on patrol as he is brought from aid station of 103rd Division of 7th U.S. Army to hospital in rear for further treatment on February 27, 1945.
 U.S. Army Signal Corps Archive via Flickr.